Last Updated: May 2026

 Dobbin House Tavern

 Built in 1776, it’s one of Gettysburg’s oldest historic buildings.
 We had a very good early dinner in a rustic, dark, candlelit tavern.
-Sandy finally had Maryland Crab Cakes.
+Sandy finally got her Maryland crab cakes.
 Fabulous.